Toggle Menu

 Fetscherin Wins Major Toy and Parenting Awards

-February 02, 2026
+February 12, 2026

 By Jessica Firpi ’11

-Business professor Marc Fetscherin’s award-winning children’s book Bones Is Back: A Family Tradition for Halloween recently received two major honors related to his toy invention: a Gold Award from the Mom’s Choice Awards and a 2026 NAPPA Award in the Kindness and Inclusion category from the National Parenting Product Awards (NAPPA).
+Business professor Marc Fetscherin’s award-winning children’s book Bones Is Back: A Family Tradition for Halloween recently received two major honors.

 Image of image-82d13e9b8b2692ac5d18b0308c9faa5784744fad-1333x2000-jpg

-Photo by Photo by: Scott Cook ’24MBA.
+Photo by Photo by Scott Cook ’24MBA.

-Both the Mom’s Choice Awards and NAPPA are two of the most respected programs that recognize products that promote learning, creativity, and positive family values—principles that align closely with Rollins’s commitment to ethical leadership, global citizenship, and meaningful social impact.
+Both the Mom’s Choice Awards and NAPPA are two of the most respected programs that recognize products that promote learning, creativity, and positive family values—principles that align closely with Rollins’ commitment to ethical leadership, global citizenship, and meaningful social impact.

 Inspired by the popular Elf on the Shelf, the book was born out of a playful Halloween tradition Fetscherin and his two daughters, Margaux and Mirielle, created together.
 When his daughters asked why their skeleton didn’t move like their elf, Fetscherin began hiding it each night—sparking laughter, curiosity, and a new family tradition that he felt compelled to share with others.